 Respondents to the same survey were asked to rate the impact of crime and the fear of crime on their lives.
 Black people reported the greatest impact of crime on their lives while Asians reported the greatest impact of fear of crime.

 Less than one in ten (7.6 per cent) of white people said they were fairly or very worried about being attacked because of their race compared with 37.6 per cent of non-white people.
 For mixed ethnic people this figure was 32.7 per cent while for Asians it was 39.7 per cent and for black people it was 35.4 per cent.

-In 2014/15, there were 52,528 hate crimes recorded by police in England & Wales.
-80 per cent of these were race-related.
-This was an 18 per cent increase on the year before.
-Race-related hate crimes were up by 15 per cent while religion-related hate crimes had increased by 43 per cent since 2013/14.
-59 per cent of recorded hate crimes were public order offences while 30 per cent were violent.
+In 2016/17, there were 80,393 hate crimes recorded by police in England & Wales.
+This was a 29 per cent increase on the year before.
+Race-related crime accounted for 78 per cent of hate crime, the number of incidents recorded shows a 27 per cent increase from the previous year.
+Religion-related hate crimes increased by 35 per cent since 2015/16.
+In total, 56 per cent of recorded hate crimes were public order offences while 33 per cent were violent.

 Victims of crime and homicides